usadson/WebEngine/README.md

 * [src/resources](src/resources) contains files which are pulled from the [internet](src/net) or from local storage.

 ## License
-The code of this project is governed under the [ICS](https://choosealicense.com/licenses/isc/) / [MIT](https://choosealicense.com/licenses/mit/) / [BSD-2-Clause](https://choosealicense.com/licenses/bsd-2-clause/) license.
+The code of this project is governed under the [ICS](https://choosealicense.com/licenses/isc/) license.
 See the [COPYING](COPYING) file for legal text.
 This project uses parts of GLFW, which is governed under the [zlib/libpng license](https://www.glfw.org/license.html), parts of GLEW under the [a modified BSD + MIT license](https://github.com/nigels-com/glew/blob/master/LICENSE.txt), parts of FreeType which is licensed under a [permissive custom license](https://git.savannah.gnu.org/cgit/freetype/freetype2.git/plain/docs/FTL.TXT), and LibreSSL, which is licensed under [various licenses](https://github.com/libressl/libressl/blob/master/src/LICENSE).
-This all makes redistribution in binary form possible, with mentions of this project and its dependencies.